Real Estate Investments in Germany

 Like SPAs, lease agreements are codified in the German Civil Code.
 And as is the case with SPAs the Civil Code provisions are dispositive.
 But, they will still serve as baseline for the negotiations between the parties.
 A distinction is made between residential and commercial leases, the former being subject in some aspects to mandatory tenant protection laws.
 On the other hand, the terms of commercial leases will obviously be informed by the intended use; a lease for office space differing considerably from that for instance for a manufacturing plant.

 Market conditions in the German real estate market are positive.
 Interest rates remain at a record low with financing conditions historically favorable.
 In the retail sector there is a strong demand for A-class locations and office properties are experiencing a boom in commercial leasing.
 Office properties are in great demand due, among other things, to record employment levels.

 In sum, despite some discussion about a possible real estate bubble, the outlook for the German real estate sector continues to be positive for investors.
 If you plan to invest in German real estate, our experts on investments in Germany are there for you!
 Please do not hesitate to contact us with your questions.

 Your experts for real estate investments in Germany

 Consult a real estate lawyer to successfully facilitate the process of buying, selling or leasing real estate in Germany.
-Your attorneys for all issues related to German real estate law are Attorney Boris Piekarek and Attorney Dr. Elizabeth Kroeger.
-Please do not hesitate to contact us via e-mail (firstname.lastname@example.org) or by phone (+49 69 76 75 77 80).
+Your attorney for all issues related to German real estate law is Attorney Boris Piekarek.
+Please do not hesitate to contact us via e-mail (email@example.com) or by phone (+49 69 76 75 77 80).